 Leaders must also focus on their team’s inherent behaviors of success.
 An input well in advance will always boost performance.
 Feedforwards tend to be more productive and rewarding.
 Make leaders accountable for the performance of their teams.
 The only exceptions here being “toxic employees” as they will never perform.
 Invest time in feedbacks and feedforwards in regular reviews and make them as frequent as possible.
 After all, it is better to correct than live with issues.

-Make feedbacks and feedforward a part of your DNA.
-Organization culture can be interpreted very deceptively, and members can protect unproductive behaviors under the garb of so-called “Our Culture.”
+Make feedback and feedforward a part of your DNA.
+Organizational culture can be interpreted very deceptively, and members can protect unproductive behaviors under the garb of the so-called “Our Culture.”
 Therefore build dashboards to measure a behavioral change for each team member.
-This brings in accountability to personal change.
+This brings accountability to personal change.

 Feedbacks and feedforwards must become the inherent “Nature of organizations for Nurturing performance.”
 Performance has an uncanny nature of plateauing and only a change of behaviors will peak performance.
 Make a choice “Plateau or Perform.”